 Over the next several years, Parks Canada will invest $2.6 billion to rehabilitate infrastructure assets within national historic sites, national parks, and national marine conservation areas across Canada.
 This historic investment supports conservation while promoting visitor experience and making our infrastructure safer and more appealing to visitors.

-While Lower Fort Garry is operating around the constrained site this season, we encourage visitors to experience the rich history and heritage of all our sites here in Manitoba; including St. Andrews Rectory, Riel House and The Forks National Historic Sites in the South, and the beautiful Prince of Wales Fort and York Factory National Historic Sites in Manitoba’s North.
+We encourage visitors to experience the rich history and heritage of all our sites here in Manitoba; including St. Andrews Rectory, Riel House and The Forks National Historic Sites in the South, and the beautiful Prince of Wales Fort and York Factory National Historic Sites in Manitoba’s North.
 They are brimming with history and culture.

 Parks Canada’s federal infrastructure investment program projects